kemalk89/frag-components/readme.md

 You can simply start the application by running ```yarn start:app-react```

+### Important notes
+Stencil provides react-output-target to automatically wrap the web components in react components.
+Hence, consumers can work with the components just like if they would be react components.
+With react 16 it works.
+With react 17 we have to name custom events carefully.
+For example if you name your custom event like "close" it will not work.
+Because the react-output-target is internally checking if the event is included in the Document and not already covered by react.
+That`s fine and its also working in react 16.
+However, in react 17 there is this change: https://reactjs.org/blog/2020/08/10/react-v17-rc.html#changes-to-event-delegation Looks like to me that for react 17 the react-output-target should no more do that check but instantly attach the event with addEventListener.
+Until than, we have to be carefully when naming custom events.
+For example in my case I renamed close to closeModal and than it worked also with React 17.

 ### TODO: Starting app-angular
 app-angular is a frontend created with the angular cli.
 Look into this project to see how the webcomponents are wired into the application.